For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Carrying lots of cash on you might not initially feel like the smartest idea.
 But if you've already invested in a bum bag, bringing cash to festivals could be very sensible.

 Bring whatever money you'll need with you.
-Many festival cash machines charge a few quid each time.
-Instead, think of it as an extra cider for every time you don't have to queue at the ATM.
+Many festival cash machines charge a few quid each time so it's best to avoid using them if you can.

 Save yourself the expense and withdraw your money before you go.

 Another option is to take a prepaid credit card or app-based bank card with an allocated budget loaded onto it.
-Therefore, if you lose it, you can normally cancel or freeze it using the card's app.
+This way, if you lose it, you can usually cancel or freeze it using the card's app.

 9. Book your travel in advance

-As with any journey, it's simple: the earlier you book, the cheaper your travel will be.
+As with any journey, the earlier you book, the cheaper your travel will generally be.

 People often make the mistake of waiting until the last minute to book their tickets in the hope that prices will fall.
 But you can bet loads of other people will have the same idea.

-For more information on securing the best prices for your journey, check out our guides to cheap train and coach travel.
+For more tips on securing the best prices for your journey, read our guides to cheap train and coach travel.

 10. Carshare with friends